mehalick/Blog/src/_posts/2017-05-10-asp-net-core-deployment-versioning-with-git-and-kudu.md

 post_id: 10
 date: 2017-05-10
 title: ASP.NET Core Deployment Versioning with Git and Kudu
-excerpt: How to add deployment version metadata to ASP.NET Core websites using Git and Microsoft Azure and Kudu.
+excerpt: How to add deployment version metadata to ASP.NET Core websites using Git, Microsoft Azure, and Kudu.
 ---

 {:.image-lead}